xpack/xpack-build-box/macos/README.md

 RUN_LONG_TESTS=y caffeinate bash "${HOME}/Downloads/xpack-build-box.git/macos/build-xbb-v3.3.sh"
 ```

-The build process takes about 120 minutes.
+The build process takes about 120 minutes on a MacBook Pro 2011.

 The build is performed in a folder like `${HOME}/Work/xbb-3.3-darwin-x86_64`
 which can be removed after the build is completed.